Shock (musical)

-April 2008, “Endless SHOCK” received the Grand Prize Award at the 33rd "Kikuta Kazuo Drama Award" for high achievements in stage performance.
+April 2008, Endless Shock received the Grand Prize Award at the 33rd "Kikuta Kazuo Theater Award" for high achievements in stage performance.
 This was the first time a musical starring an idol from Johnny & Associates won such an honor.

-March 2009, Domoto Koichi set a new record for the highest number of solo-starring musical performances at the Imperial Theater.
+March 2009, Koichi Domoto set a new record for the highest number of solo-starring musical performances at the Imperial Theater.

-March 21, 2013, 12 years 5 months after its premiere, SHOCK reached its 1,000th performance, became the solo-starring musical play to achieve this in the shortest time in Japan.
+March 21, 2013, 12 years 5 months after its premiere, Shock reached its 1,000th performance, became the solo-starring musical play to achieve this in the shortest time in Japan.

-In April 2020, Domoto Koichi alone was awarded the Grand Prize of the 45th Kazuo Kikuta Drama Awards for his achievement for leading SHOCK series for twenty years, becoming the youngest single winner of this award.
+In April 2020, Koichi Domoto alone was awarded the Grand Prize of the 45th Kazuo Kikuta Theater Awards for his achievement for leading Shock series for twenty years, becoming the youngest single winner of this award.

-Until 2021, SHOCK has been performed for more than 1,800 times, becoming the 2nd most-performed musical with the same leading actor in Japan, after Mori Mitsuko's “Hourouki” (performed 2,017 times).
+Until 2021, Shock has been performed for more than 1,800 times, becoming the 2nd most-performed musical with the same leading actor in Japan, after Mitsuko Mori's Hourouki (performed 2,017 times).